Author Philip Coppens: "The Valencia Cup is Not the Real Grail"

-)-- On November 7-9, 2008, a congress was held at the Catholic University of Valencia, titled “Valencia, City of the Holy Grail”, focusing on a chalice reputed by some to be the true Last Supper chalice.
-Benedict XVI used the chalice during the Mass with which he concluded the World Meeting of Families in Valencia in July 2006.
+On November 7-9, 2008, a congress was held at the Catholic University of Valencia, titled “Valencia, City of the Holy Grail,” focusing on a chalice reputed by some to be the true Last Supper chalice.
 The congress was the latest attempt to cement the Valencia Cup’s claim as being the best contender for being the legendary Holy Grail.
+Philip Coppens argues the Cup cannot possibly be the genuine Holy Grail.

 In Servants of the Grail, to be released on January 24, 2009, author Philip Coppens argues that the Valencia Cup is central to the Grail debate – but that it is not the true Grail.
 Coppens’ research has revealed that the Spanish San Juan de la Peña was indeed the Grail Castle, built by the Aragonese kings.
 Enlarging on the work of the Swiss scholar André de Mandach, Coppens shows that the characters of the Grail legend are, in fact, historical figures.
 The Fisher King Anfortas is Alfonso I, whose nickname was Anfortius, and king of Aragon.
 His cousin, Rotrou II de Perche, holds the key of his literary counterpart Perceval in his name, as “de Perche” was the “Valley of the Perche”, or… Perc(h)eval.